Best Sleeping Bag Review – Top 5 Coziest List for Nov. 2017 with Buying Guide

 It would be difficult to find another sleeping bag with all the KSB 20 has to offer at such a reasonable price.
 This Klymit mummy bag is made from 650 fill power 80/20 duck down and is rated to 20 degrees.

-It weighs well under three pounds and packs down to 13 x 8.5 inches, not the lightest or smallest you can find, but fine for most campers and backpackers and exceptional for its cost (unless you want a red bag instead of a black one, since the red bag costs $50 extra).
+It weighs well under three pounds and packs down to 13 x 8.5 inches, not the lightest or smallest you can find, but fine for most campers and backpackers and exceptional for its cost (unless you want a red bag instead of a black one since the red bag costs more for some reason).

 The KSB 20 is also extremely well-manufactured, with some thoughtful design details that impressed the review team.
 There are five opposed baffles in the oversized foot box, flexible baffles toward the middle of the bag and an expanded chest area, keeping you toasty but allowing unusual comfort around your midsection and upper body.